 - MOFU – the middle of the funnel

 - TOFU – top of the funnel

-The bottom of the funnel are blogs, social media posts, ebooks, audio podcast, video podcast, physical magazine.
+The top of the funnel are blogs, social media posts, ebooks, audio podcast, video podcast, physical magazine.
 The goal with this content is to increase offer awareness, grow retargeting list, increase engagement level, and grow traffic.

 In the middle of the funnel there are educational resources, useful resources, software download, discount, coupon club, quiz, survey, webinar, event.
 Their goal is to grow email list, generate leads, and grow retargeting list.

 The content on the bottom of the funnel are for help selling your product.
 They can be demo, free trial, customer stories, comparison sheet, webinar, or special event.